Amazon Marketplace

 IPIP (Items Per Inner Pack) is the number of individual product units per inner packaging.
 This specification is important for FBA processing and inventory management.
 Correct IPIP definition prevents inventory errors and helps Amazon store and pick products accurately.

-Open term pageIPMP
+Open glossary pageIPMP

 Inner Packs Per Master Pack